 "The Eye of Ra, a diamond reputed to have the power to turn people into chalk, is high on eccentric chess master Ceribraun's shopping list.
 Believing that the diamond has turned Mr Sweet into a chalk statuette, Tarot decides to act.
 He soon finds himself a prisoner of Ceribraun's talking computer, and in danger of being crushed of being crushed to death between giant robotic chess pieces."

-It all began right here: on this day in 1973, the Canadian-produced sci-fi series The Starlost aired its first episode.
+On this day in 1973, the Canadian-produced sci-fi series The Starlost aired its first episode.
 The program was originally conceived by sci-fi scribe Harlan Ellison who -- as fate would have it -- ended up discrediting the whole affair before even a single frame had ever aired.
 (Ellison?
 TV?
 No match?
 Go figure!)
 However, The Starlost was embraced by a small but loyal following who stuck with it throughout its first and only season.
 Here's the episode summary condensed from a review over at IMDB.com:

 "Devon, a pariah in his agrarian community Cypress Corners, has been denied the right to marry his beloved Rachel who is instead promised to village blacksmith Garth.
 Garth doesn't love Rachel, but he has been given her troth and resents Devon's claim to her.
 Devon doesn't understand why the computer/god the villagers worship would will Rachel to Garth instead of him.
 When he goes to confront the village elders he discovers they have been programming the computer to voice their own dictates.
 He runs to tell the others and try to claim Rachel as his.
 They don't believe him and chase after him to stone him to death.
 He escapes through a portal into a hi-tech labyrinth and via a very condescending and rude computer program learns that he is on the Ark - a 200 mile long spaceship.
 Cypress Corners - his whole world until moments earlier was merely a colony within a biosphere amongst the other biospheres which are remnants of a destroyed home world called Earth - a civilization which disintegrated in its 23rd century.
 Devon - written off as dead in Cypress Corners returns and escapes with Rachel.
 Garth follows setting the stage for their adventures aboard the Ark."